 Do you have any examples of where someone has developed a new peer conference as a commercial business?

 A. Dear Karl,

 Great questions—no need to apologize!
-I’m often asked about how to market peer conferences and your request has an interesting focus.
+People often ask me about how to market peer conferences, and your request has an interesting focus.

 Most of my consulting clients want help with conference redesign—making established traditional events more peer-driven and participation- and connection-rich.
-You may be surprised to hear this, but I think it’s often easier to create a new peer conference than to change the format of an existing conventional event.
+Actually, it’s often easier to create a new peer conference than to change the format of an existing conventional event.
 Changing something that already exists is often harder than starting from scratch.

 In my experience there’s an essential prerequisite for a new peer conference to get off the ground: a core group of organizers who understand and believe in peer process (ideally, but not necessarily, through experience) and who are committed and prepared to proselytize the envisaged event to their professional circles.
 My rule of thumb is that this group should contain at least five people.

 Once you have your core group in place, your marketing should feature the peer conference format without going into all the details.
 Intrigue potential attendees, especially those tired of traditional conferences, and talk up the proven nature of the design.
 Here’s an example of what you might say:

 Have you attended a conference about TOPIC recently?
 Then you probably sat in room after room with scores of other attendees listening to outside experts talk about topics that weren’t quite what you were interested in.
 You were sure there were some interesting people to talk to, people who had the same questions you did (and maybe even some answers)—but how could you find who they were and meet them among the swirling crowds?
 Did you come away frustrated, feeling that only a small portion of the time you attended was valuable to you?